-In Telerik Reporting, parameters are used to specify the data to use in a report, connect related reports together, and vary report presentation.
-To design a report that uses parameters effectively, you must understand how parameters and Data Source components work together, how parameters and expressions work together and how parameters can be managed.
-What you choose to parameterize can influence the report design and layout.
+In Telerik Reporting, parameters are used for various purposes- specifing data, connection between related reports, being an argument in a funciton.
+To design a report that uses parameters effectively, you need to understand how parameters and Data Source components work together, how parameters and expressions work together and how parameters can be managed.

 Determines the type of the values that are acceptable.
 The allowed types are Boolean, DateTime, Integer, Float, String.
 Acceptable values for each type are listed here: ReportParameterType The default parameter type is String.